momin4930/CraveLab/README.md

 - **React (JSX)**: Modular structure allows clean and reusable component development (e.g., Navbar, Hero, Footer)
 - **Tailwind CSS**: Enables fast styling with a consistent, responsive, and maintainable utility-first approach
 - **Framer Motion**: Offers powerful, smooth animations with full control in React components
-- **Lucide or Heroicons**: For clean, customizable icons that blend well with the design system
+- **Lucide React**: For clean, customizable icons that blend well with the design system

 These tools were selected to ensure a **custom, scalable, and performant** landing page without relying on templates or bulky frameworks.